Omer0191/dmr_analysis/docs/source/content/demo3.rst

     in_wildType_string='_Ctrl'

     #a) some additional features for plotting and exporting data
-    #select DMR for ploting such as mr5,mr9,mr11
+    #select DMR for plotting such as mr5,mr9,mr11
     #here --in_DMR_file is exported by dmr_combine_multChrs4rank in "out_result_folder"/chrY/plots
     ##--in_data_file is exported by dmr_analysis_block in "out_result_folder"/chrY
     dmr_analysis dmr_selected4plot --in_DMR_file ${in_DMR_file} \